It Happened at Lakewood Manor

-It Happened at Lakewood Manor (also known by the titles Ants and Panic at Lakewood Manor) is a 1977 American made-for-television horror film starring Lynda Day George, Suzanne Somers, Myrna Loy, Brian Dennehy and Bernie Casey.
-It was directed by Robert Scheerer and premiered December 2, 1977 on ABC.
+It Happened at Lakewood Manor (also known by the titles Ants and Panic at Lakewood Manor) is a 1977 American made-for-television horror film directed by Robert Scheerer and starring Lynda Day George, Suzanne Somers, Myrna Loy, Brian Dennehy and Bernie Casey.
+Its plot focuses on several guests staying at an aging mountain resort hotel that becomes overtaken by killer ants.
+It premiered on December 2, 1977 on ABC.

 Plot

 During construction at the old, hard-pressed Lakewood Hotel, two workers stumble upon a swarm of ants in a closed section of the building.
 After discovering the ants to be unusually aggressive and dangerous, the workers attempt to get the warning out, but are accidentally buried alive.

-Shortly after, the unscrupulous real estate magnate Anthony Fleming (Gerald Gordon) and his partner and mistress Gloria (Suzanne Somers) arrive at the hotel, there to haggle with the elderly proprietor, Ethel Adams (Myrna Loy) and her daughter Valerie (Lynda Day George) as they pursue plans to convert Lakewood into a casino.
-In the meantime, foreman Mike Carr (Robert Foxworth), who is in a relationship with Valerie, and his co-worker and friend Vince (Bernie Casey) find the two missing workers, dead from poisoning.
+Shortly after, the unscrupulous real estate magnate Anthony Fleming and his partner and mistress Gloria arrive at the hotel, there to haggle with the elderly proprietor, Ethel Adams and her daughter Valerie as they pursue plans to convert Lakewood into a casino.
+In the meantime, foreman Mike Carr, who is in a relationship with Valerie, and his co-worker and friend Vince find the two missing workers, dead from poisoning.
 The ants begin to emerge, attacking a boy, then killing a hotel cook, and nearly killing Vince as he and Mike investigate the pit in which their men were buried.

-Peggy Kenter (Anita Gillette), a Board of Health (BOH) inspector and an acquaintance of Carr's, decides to quarantine the hotel, thinking a virus is at work.
+Peggy Kenter, a Board of Health (BOH) inspector and an acquaintance of Carr's, decides to quarantine the hotel, thinking a virus is at work.
 Mike soon discovers that there is an immense ant nest in the pit, and concludes that these insects are responsible for the attacks.
-Tom (Bruce French), a BOH researcher, finally discovers that the ants are highly venomous and resistant to insecticides.
+Tom, a BOH researcher, finally discovers that the ants are highly venomous and resistant to insecticides.